ryanguill/ryanguill.github.io/_posts/2016-05-18-higher-order-functions.markdown

 Where `reduce` shines is when you either don't have a more specialized function to use, or when you might need to combine multiple actions together, like in our user / group combination example.

-You should definitely learn `reduce` and how it work, and how to read it.
+You should definitely learn `reduce` and how it work, as well as how to read it.
 Get familiar with how the accumulation argument is passed from one iteration to the next - it's not difficult with very little practice.

 Editorial Note: `reduce` can be called by many names in different languages.  `reduce` is by far the most common, but other languages might use `fold` or `aggregate`.
 These are different words for the same concept.
 There are also right and left versions of `reduce`, in JavaScript `reduce` is the left version.
 Left and right just refer to if the reduction happens from left to right or right to left (ascending vs descending, forwards or backwards).
 A right reduce is the same thing as doing a reverse of the data and then a left reduce.